r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Fixed post flair color in night code
 - Stole more of r/MadokaMagica's flairs to fix ours
 - Fixed child comments background color
+- Removed the wiki's green links in night mode

 # License
 The code is Unlicensed and in public domain